-The School operates a whole school approach and ethos to safeguarding and protecting children.
+The Respect Collaboration operates a whole school approach and ethos to safeguarding and protecting children.
 Where safeguarding is concerned, we maintain an attitude of "it could happen here".
-We recognise that everyone in the school has a role to play to keep children safe; this includes identifying concerns, sharing information, and taking prompt action.
+We recognise that everyone in the school/college has a role to play to keep children safe; this includes ensuring children feel heard and understood, identifying concerns, sharing information, and taking prompt action.
 Safeguarding and child protection is incorporated in all relevant aspects of processes and policy development.
 All systems, processes and policies operate with the best interests of a child at their centre.
 (Staff roles and responsibilities in safeguarding can be found in Policy section1)